Trump tweets shocking assault on Brzezinski, Scarborough

 Melania Trump has previously said that as First Lady she wants to focus on the problem of cyberbullying.

-Sanders suggested that Trump was responding to the "outrageous attacks that take place" on "Morning Joe" and other shows.

-"This is a president who fights fire with fire," Sanders said, adding that the president refused to be "bullied."
+Critics say Trump uses his Twitter account as a powerful megaphone to bully people.

-Observers also expressed a lot of skepticism about Trump's claim that he doesn't watch "Morning Joe" anymore.
+Observers also expressed a lot of skepticism about Trump's Thursday morning claim that he doesn't watch "Morning Joe" anymore.

 The president is known to watch all the major morning shows, including the programs on Fox News, CNN and MSNBC'.
 He sometimes calls up pro-Trump guests to thank them for their remarks on the shows.